 ArcGIS Runtime for Qt C++ API provides ArcGIS Runtime capabilities to manage, display, analyze, and interact with spatial data.
 The C++ API controls the display, reads data from local storage, symbolizes features, and so forth.

-The SDK Toolkit includes tools to fulfill specific mission requirements, such a displaying a north arrow, measuring distance, or converting coordinate notations.
+The SDK Toolkit includes tools to fulfill specific mission requirements, such as displaying a north arrow, measuring distance, or converting coordinate notations.

 All DSA tools inherit the Toolkit's

 AbstractTool base class so that all tools have a common interface.
-We exposed tools as controller classes (which may have associated model classes), and we implemented the UIs in QML so that we could cleanly separate the UI and business logic, as well as effectively manage cross-API dependency.
+Tools are exposed as controller classes (which may have associated model classes), and the UIs are implemented using QML to cleanly separate the UI and business logic, as well as effectively manage cross-API dependency.
 The app makes heavy use of the Toolkit's Resource Provider so that information can be shared between classes without creating cross dependencies between tools.